Bald Taper Fade Haircuts

 Precision meets personality in the mid bald taper fade with a hard part.
 The fade drops slightly at the back, blending seamlessly into the skin, while the hard part carves definition into the top.

-This version suits men with thicker or wavy hair who want something structured yet easy to maintain.
-The bald taper fade keeps the sides clean, allowing the top to hold shape naturally even after a few days.
-Style with a matte cream or foam to keep the volume without stiffness — a great choice for men who want barbershop precision that lasts beyond the chair.
+It suits thicker or wavy hair if you want something structured but easy to maintain.
+The clean sides let the top hold its shape even after a few days.
+Style with a matte cream or foam for volume without stiffness — barbershop precision that lasts past the chair.

 Mid-Skin Fade with Side Part